Connected Products··35 min read

 QR Codes Can Be Copied

 The QR code itself — the printed pattern — can be photographed and reproduced.
 This is an inherent limitation of any visible code.
-The security doesn't come from the code being uncopyable; it comes from the server-side logic that detects when a single code is being scanned across multiple locations or an implausible number of times.
+The security does not come from the code being uncopyable; it comes from the server-side logic that detects when a single code is being scanned across multiple locations or an implausible number of times.
 This is an important distinction that brands need to understand and communicate clearly.
+The practical implication is that QR authentication is most effective when scan rates are high enough to generate the anomaly data needed for detection.
+A copied code applied to a small batch of counterfeits sold in a single geographic area may not accumulate enough scans to trigger automated alerts before the inventory is sold.
+Brands in high-risk categories should supplement scan anomaly detection with active monitoring of grey market channels, customer complaints, and distributor feedback to catch low-volume counterfeiting operations that may not surface through scan data alone.

 Consumer Awareness and Willingness

 Authentication only works if consumers actually scan.
 While QR code adoption has surged since the pandemic, not every consumer will bother to verify their purchase.
-Building awareness — through packaging design, point-of-sale messaging, and marketing — is essential for maximizing scan rates.
-Products in high-risk categories (pharmaceuticals, infant formula, luxury goods) tend to see higher verification engagement because consumers are more motivated to confirm authenticity.
+Building awareness — through packaging design, point-of-sale messaging, and marketing — is essential for maximising scan rates.
+Products in high-risk categories such as pharmaceuticals, infant formula, and luxury goods tend to see higher verification engagement because consumers are more motivated to confirm authenticity.
+For categories where consumers perceive lower counterfeiting risk, scan rates will depend heavily on how compelling the post-scan experience is.
+Consumers who receive only a basic "authentic" confirmation have little incentive to scan on future purchases.
+Consumers who receive warranty activation, exclusive content, or personalised product care information develop a habit of scanning because the interaction consistently delivers value.
+Brands that optimise the post-scan experience for engagement, not just security, build the consumer behaviour that makes authentication data meaningful over time.

 Sophisticated Counterfeiters Adapt